How to Convert a Lead to an Account

 - You search for an account with that email, but no account is available.

-- In these cases, check if there is an existing lead record with that email.
+In these cases, check for an existing lead record with that email before proceeding.

-- Use the client’s email to locate an existing lead in Salesforce.
+Use the client's email address to locate the existing lead record in Salesforce.

 - Lead Source